balena-io/balena-cli/doc/cli.markdown

 Note: This command is currently not supported on Windows natively.
-Windows users are advised to install the Windows Subsystem for Linux (WSL) with Ubuntu, and use the Linux release of the balena CLI: https://docs.microsoft.com/en-us/windows/wsl/about
+Windows users are advised to install the Windows Subsystem for Linux (WSL) with Ubuntu, and use the Linux release of balenaCLI: https://docs.microsoft.com/en-us/windows/wsl/about

 Examples: